-- Schedule: DMS runs the task at the specified point in time.
+- Schedule: DMS runs the task at the scheduled time that you specify.

-- on: If an SQL statement fails to be executed, all the executed data manipulation language (DML) statements in the same transaction are rolled back.
-Data definition language (DDL) statements cannot be rolled back.
+- on: If an SQL statement fails to be executed, all the executed DML statements in the same transaction are rolled back.
+DDL statements cannot be rolled back.